sap-tutorials/Tutorials/tutorials/datahub-docker-setup/datahub-docker-setup.md

 [ACCORDION-END]

-[ACCORDION-BEGIN [Step 6: ](Stop and restart the Docker container)] You can stop SAP Data Hub, developer edition without loosing data by using the `stop` command.
+[ACCORDION-BEGIN [Step 6: ](Stop and restart the Docker container)] You can stop SAP Data Hub, developer edition by using the `stop` command.
 After you used the above `run` command, you need to open a new terminal window to enter the `stop` command (alternatively you can use `Ctrl-C`).

 ```sh
 docker stop datahub